A magnitude 6.0 earthquake strikes off Fiji | ExBulletin

 A magnitude 6.0 earthquake strikes off Fiji

-MOSCOW (May 8): A magnitude 6.0 earthquake was recorded near Fiji Island, according to the US Geological Survey Sputnik.
+Suva [Fiji]May 8th (ANI / Sputnik): A magnitude 6.0 earthquake was recorded near Fiji Island, US Geological Survey reports.

-The earthquake was recorded at 23.35 GMT at a depth of 398 kilometers (247 miles), 340 kilometers east of the town of Levuka.

-There are no reports of any damages or casualties due to the earthquake and no tsunami warning has been announced.

-Fiji is located in a seismically active region known as the Ring of Fire and regularly suffers from strong earthquakes. – Bernama
+The earthquake was recorded at 23:35 GMT at a depth of 398 kilometers (247 miles), 340 kilometers east of the town of Levuka, and there were no reports of any damage or casualties due to the earthquake, and no tsunami warning was announced.
+Fiji is located in a seismically active region known as the Ring of Fire and regularly suffers from strong earthquakes.
+(Ani / Sputnik)

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online